 If someone asked us to describe The Marksman in one word, we’d say “Dickens”.
 This old school Shoreditch spot has been around since Queen Victoria, has a proper mahogany bar, those little scallop lampshades that went out of fashion in the 1950s, and a more modern dining room upstairs.
 These days you’ll find food like Aylesbury duck, salt lemon surf clams, and some of the best savoury pies in London.
 Heads up, if you’re free this weekend, their £33 three course Sunday menu is always a good idea.

 Ah, The Camberwell Arms.
 That smell of butter in the air.
 That big dining room.
 The inevitable three pints you weren’t planning on, but oh well, you were just having such a nice time.
 This spot in Camberwell does have excellent food from huge pork chops to banging pasta dishes, but it still very much feels like a boozer where no one’s going to judge you for getting smashed on a Tuesday.
 The seasonal menu changes daily, but no matter what they’ve got going on on their blackboard, you know you’re in safe hands.
-Our game plan is to start things off with a pint at the bar, before going a full three courses.
+Our game plan is to start things off with a pint, before going a full three courses.
 Yes, even if it’s a Tuesday.

 Anchor and Hope is not only the name of our eventual sailor rom-com, but it’s also a cosy boozer in Southwark that serves some pretty amazing Mediterranean meets British food.
 From the outdoor picnic tables, to the smoky dim lighting, this place feels like your quintessential pub just with some bonus things on the menu like three cheese and hazelnut soufflé, crab beurre blanc, and chopped octopus salad.
 Once you’re sufficiently full, and buzzed, go for a stroll along the south bank, and reminisce over how good that baked poppyseed cheesecake was.